daos-stack/daos/docs/release/support_matrix_v2_0.md

 on 2nd gen Intel Xeon Scalable processors, and with [Intel Optane Persistent Memory 200 Series](https://ark.intel.com/content/www/us/en/ark/products/series/203877/intel-optane-persistent-memory-200-series.html) on 3rd gen Intel Xeon Scalable processors.
-It is strongly recommended that all memory channels of a DAOS server are populated with one DRAM module and one Optane PMem module.
+For maximum performance, it is strongly recommended that all memory channels of a DAOS server are populated with one DRAM module and one Optane PMem module.
 All Optane PMem modules in a DAOS server must have the same capacity.

 While not strictly required, DAOS servers typically include NVMe disks for bulk storage, which must be supported by [SPDK](https://spdk.io/).
 (NVMe storage can be emulated by files on non-NVMe storage for development and testing purposes, but this is not supported in a production environment.)
-All NVMe disks managed by a single DAOS engine should have identical capacity, and it is strongly recommended to use identical drive models.
+All NVMe disks managed by a single DAOS engine must have identical capacity, and it is strongly recommended to use identical drive models.

-Note: It is possible and supported that different DAOS engines in a DAOS system have different PMem and NVMe configurations, as long as the storage configuration _within_ each DAOS engine is homogeneous.
-The different capabilities of the DAOS engines in such an inhomogeneous DAOS system need to be carefully considered when creating DAOS pools.
+It is also strongly recommended that all DAOS engines in a DAOS system have identical NVMe storage configurations.
+The number of targets per DAOS engine must be identical for all DAOS engines.

 Each DAOS engine needs one high-speed network port for communication in the DAOS data plane.
 DAOS Version 2.0 does not support more than one